 Nobody wants to deal with regular inconveniences or feel like they’re wasting time.
 We all have lives (yes, even your client Brenda and her three cats).
 When you make your clients’ lives a breeze, you’re more likely to earn a good reputation for being easy to work with.

-What can I include in my agency’s WordPress client portal?
+What can you include in your agency’s WordPress client portal?

 When creating your portal, there are loads of different things you can include.
 To get started, put yourself in your clients’ shoes to think of all the documents they might need easy access to.